Heraklion: Other names

-The ancient name Ηράκλειον was revived in the 19th century and comes from the nearby Roman port of Heracleum ("Heracles's city"), whose exact location is unknown.

 History

 Minoan era

-Heraklion is close to the ruins of the palace of Knossos, which in Minoan times was the largest centre of population on Crete.
-Knossos had a port at the site of Heraklion (in the Poros-Katsambas neighborhood) from the beginning of the Early Minoan period (3500 to 2100 BC).
-Between 1600 and 1525 BC, the port was destroyed by a volcanic tsunami from nearby Santorini, leveling the region and covering it with ash.
+Heraklion is home to the ruins of the palace of Knossos, located in the southern periphery of the city and part of the Heraklion municipality.
+In Minoan times, Knossos was the largest centre of population on Crete and is considered by many to be the oldest city in Europe.

+Knossos itself had a port at the site of Heraklion (in the modern area of Poros-Katsambas neighborhood) from the beginning of the Early Minoan period (3500 to 2100 BC).

 Antiquity

 After the fall of the Minoans, Heraklion, as well as the rest of Crete in general, fared poorly, with very little development in the area.
 Only with the arrival of the Romans did some construction in the area begin, yet especially early into Byzantine times the area abounded with pirates and bandits.